HKU-TASR/Sanitizer/README.md

 #### Visualization:

-We also provide two scripts for plotting the unharmful environment and watermarks.
-One can use these as a reference to design custom trigger patterns and establish their own unharmful environments.
+We also provide two scripts for plotting the harmless environment and watermarks.
+One can use these as a reference to design custom trigger patterns and establish their own harmless environments.

 ```commandline
 python plot_colors_visualization.py